 Columbia College offers transfer students the opportunity to experience a wide-ranging liberal arts education that includes its Core Curriculum and a broad range of majors and concentrations.
-To graduate from Columbia College, all transfer students must successfully:
+To graduate from Columbia College, all transfer students must successfully complete the following:

-- earn at least 124 points in academic credit;
+- 124 points in academic credit;

-- complete the Core Curriculum;
+- all Core Curriculum courses and requirements;

-- complete one major or concentration.
+- one major or concentration.

-Upon admission to Columbia College, transfer students should familiarize themselves with the regulations pertaining to their special status (see Academic Regulations-Regulations for Transfer Students (http://bulletin.columbia.edu/columbia-college/regulations)).
+Upon admission to Columbia College, transfer students should familiarize themselves with the regulations pertaining to their special status (see Academic Regulations-Regulations for Transfer Students (http://bulletin.columbia.edu/columbia-college/ regulations)).